thinkpad20/pico/README.md

 Going further off of SQL inspiration, we could create aliases for some of these functions:

 ```
-foo = a * b
+foo = {a:num * b:num}
-bar = a / b
+bar = {a:num / b:num}
 qux = (foo f)^(bar b)
 lux = qux(f.a = 12, f.b = 3, b.a = 4, b.b = 8) <-- = (12 * 3)^(1/2) = 6
 ```

 ### Typed vs. Dynamic and Unbound Variable Specification

-I'm currently debating whether to make Pico a dynamic language.
-They have their benefits.
-There are many advantages to typing, however, and one in this case is simply that it better indicates which variables are unbound:
+Pico is a strongly typed language.
+Dynamic languages have their benefits, but there are many advantages to typing.
+One advantage in the case of Pico is simply that it better indicates which variables are unbound:

 ```
-fact = if n:num < 2 then acc:num else fact(n-1, acc*n) <-- function of two variables
+fact = {if n:num < 2 then acc:num else fact(n-1, acc*n)} <-- function of two variables
 fact1 = fact(,1) <-- partial application leaves fact1 a function of 1 variable
 fact2 = fact(acc=1) <-- different syntax, same result
-fact3 = fact(n:num, 1) <-- note that this n is distinct from fact's n, so fact3 still has one unbound variable
+fact3 = {fact(n:num, 1)} <-- note that this n is distinct from fact's n, so fact3 still has one unbound variable, and we need {} to indicate lexical scope
-fact4 = fact(n = n:num, acc = 1) <-- once again specifier:num means n is a new, unbound variable
+fact4 = {fact(n = n:num, acc = 1)} <-- once again specifier:num means n is a new, unbound variable
 n = 10
-fact5 = fact(n,1) <-- now n is bound, so fact4 is the constant expression 3628800
+fact5 = fact(n,1) <-- n is defined, and this isn't a new lexical scope, so fact4 is the constant expression 3628800
 fact6 = fact3(n) <-- constant expression 3628800
 ```

-This would also allow the writer to indicate off the bat which unbound variables there were:
+We might extend the language to allow the writer (optionally) to indicate which unbound variables there are:

 ```
-comp = (i:num, j, if i < j then -1 else (if i > j then 0 else 1))
+comp[i:num, j:num] = (if i < j then -1 else if i > j then 0 else 1)
 ```

+The [] syntax would indicate the start of a new lexical scope, omitting the need for {} on the right side.

+## Data Structures

+How we handle data structures in Pico is still largely up in the air.
+However, let's imagine that we have polymorphic types, and a Vector type.

 Let's look at a little more significant code, writing binary search over a vector.

 ```
-bsearchr = (start:num, finish, target, Vector(Int) v, <-- 4 unbound variables
+bsearchr[start, finish, target:num, v:vector[num]] = {
-            mid = (start + finish)/2, <-- not unbound
+   mid = elem(v, (start + finish)/2),
-            if target == v[mid] then True, else
+   if target == mid then True, else
       if start == finish then False, else
-            if target > v[mid] then bsearchr(mid, finish, target, v), else
+         if target > mid then $(mid, finish, target, v), else
-            if target < v[mid] then bsearchr(start, mid, target, v))
+            $(start, mid, target, v))
+}

+<-- here we'll inline the variable declarations
-bsearch = bsearchr(0, len(Vector(Int) v), target:num, v) <-- here we've inlined the variable declarations
+bsearch = bsearchr(0, len(v:vector[num]), target:num, v)
+<-- note that bsearch only takes 2 variables (the vector and the target)

 <-- Now we can use bsearch for some stuff.
-contains5 = bsearch(,5)
+contains5 = bsearch(,5) <-- specifying the target
-v = {1,2,3,4,5,6,7,8,9,10}
-vcontains = bsearch(v)
+contains5({1,2,3,4,5,6,7,8,9,10}) <-- true

+inTen = bsearch({1,2,3,4,5,6,7,8,9,10}) <-- specifying the vector
-vcontains(6) <-- true
+inTen(6) <-- true
-vcontains(11) <-- false
+inTen(11) <-- false

 <-- note that the below is a meaningless function; it's just there
 <-- to illustrate combining two functions with an OR.
-usableVector = (contains5 || vcontains)
+usableVector = contains5 || vcontains <-- note, takes two variables
 usableVector({1,2,3,4}, 5) <-- true
 usableVector({1,2,3}, 12) <-- false

-<-- one interesting thing is that we could make the OR operator short-circuit, so
-<-- that the following resolves to True even though it has unbound variables.
+<-- one interesting thing is that we could make the OR operator short-circuit, so that the following resolves to True even though it has unbound variables.
 usableVector({1,2,3,4,5}) <-- contains 5, so resolves to true.
 usableVector({1,2,3,4}) <-- is a function equivalent to vcontains